-The “white whale” of Toronto celebrations is the Toronto International Film Festival (TIFF), one of the world’s largest and liveliest film fests.
+The “white whale” of city celebrations is the Toronto International Film Festival (TIFF), one of the world’s largest and liveliest movie-related fests.
 For 10 days, 450,000 film fans descend on the city to binge-watch debuting flicks and creep the red carpet for A-listers.
-Some consider it the most influential film festival in the world, with many past TIFF hits (Slumdog Millionaire, American Beauty, Spotlight) being nominated for Oscars.
+Some consider it the most influential film festival in the world, with many past TIFF hits (12 Years a Slave, Slumdog Millionaire, American Beauty, Spotlight) eventually nominated for and winning Oscars.
+The best thing about TIFF is that the spotlighted genres range from documentary to foreign films and Hollywood hits: there’s something for every type of buff.
 Pro-tip: unlike other film festivals, anyone can attend TIFF.
 But high-profile movies and premium screenings (prime celeb-spotting opportunities) sell out early, with first dibs given to those who purchase packages.
-To get into a buzzy film premiere, buy your tickets ASAP.
+To get into a buzzy premiere, buy your tickets ASAP.